amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 * `"spatial discretization order`" [int] the order of the spatial discretization, either 1 or 2.
 The default is 1.

-* `"temporal discretization order`" [int] the order of temporar discretization, either 1 or 2.
+* `"temporal discretization order`" [int] the order of temporal discretization, either 1 or 2.
 The default is 1.

 * `"VerboseObject`" [list] defines default verbosity level for the process kernel.